marano/blog/_posts/2014-05-29-exploring-attribute-methods.markdown

 Mostly to see some documentation, also to understand how the method works under the hood and learn some tricks.
-During this process, I found out about ActiveModel::AttributeMethods and I'll explore it using TDD on this post.
+During this process, I found out about [ActiveModel::AttributeMethods][attr-methods] and I'll explore it using TDD on this post.

 <!--more-->